Alexander Muge: Death

-On August 14, 1990, Muge lost his life in a road accident near Kipkaren, Uasin Gishu district at the age of 44.
-He had ignored multiple warnings from Minister for Labor Mr. Peter Habenga Okondo concerning the area, lending credibility to the theory that his accident was not really an accident.
+On August 14, 1990, at the age of 42, Muge lost his life in a collision with a truck near Kipkaren, Uasin Gishu district.
+He had ignored multiple warnings from Minister for Labor Mr. Habenga Okondo that he "would not leave the area" lending credibility to speculation that his collision was not really an accident, according to the Dictionary of African Christian Biography. and other sources.